Part-Time vs Full-Time Calculator

 Total annual earnings compared between part-time and full-time employment

-Compare total annual earnings between part-time hourly work and full-time salaried employment.
-Enter full-time annual salary and see the result instantly.
+Compare total annual earnings between part-time hourly work and full-time salaried employment, including pro-rated benefits.

 What this tool does